AriFordsham/GHCWiki/sebastian-and-simon.md

 ## Roadblocks

-- Nested CPR of DataCon wrappers needs to look at RHS of wrapper (think of `data T = T !(Int, Int)`)
-- Do nested CPR for KindReps/TypeReps/Modules?
-Horrendeous signatures in T7360 and T8274, but stats only improve overall
 - T9291: unsafePtrEquality checks for STG CSE
   - `bar x = (Right x, Right x)` gets CPR'd, `$wbar x = (# x, x #)` can't CSE at call site.
 Fixed testcase with `lazy`, but is that the right thing to do?
 - integerConstantFolding: `CONSTANT_FOLDED` on `decodeDoubleInteger`, but gets WW'd because of nested `Int64`